Winscombe: Culture

 The former railway station site now hosts an annual May fair, on the Saturday closest to May Day, and has a variety of activities, entertainments and stalls selling various products and promoting many local charities and organisations.

 In September, the village hosts the annual Michaelmas fair in the community centre, a chance for villagers to show their handiwork, handicraft and produce.

 The local headquarters of the Royal British Legion is near the centre of the village in Sandford Road, opposite the village bowls club.
 It houses the Winscombe Club.

-The former British headquarters of Moose International forming Moose International in Great Britain could be found at Kildare house in the village.
+The former British headquarters of Moose International forming Moose International in Great Britain used to be found at Kildare house in the village.